-Note that not only am I one half of the above photo, my dad and sister taking up the other half, but I am wearing a Perl shirt to boot.
-I was around 320lbs at that time, and as of March of 2010 I was 210 lbs, so I’ve lost over 100 lbs since beginning my journey.
+I used to be around 320lbs, and as of March of 2010 I was 210 lbs, so I’ve lost over 100 lbs since beginning my journey.
 I’m still working every day on eating right and being more fit, but this photo is pretty much a textbook case of fat nerd.

 Fortunately, good advice on healthy living works for both the fast-metabolism-Steves of the world who wish to put on muscle as well as for the fat Jims of the world who wish to lose weight.
 After all, being healthy is being healthy no matter what.
 The challenges can be different along the way though, so I’ve talked Steve into letting me write a guest post from a fat guy’s perspective.